malcprentice/malcprentice.github.io/Checklist-BookSummary.md

     * E.g. "In summary"
 * Is in present tense
     * (現在).
-    * (You could do past (過去, but present is better for fiction.
+    * (You could do past (過去, but present is better for fiction).
     * Definitely don't mix!
 * Is ≥ 10 words - [avoid short sentences](Style-AvoidShortSentences)
 * [Avoids repetition](Style-AvoidRepetition)
 * Is spellchecked and grammar checked
     * No red lines!
     * No blue lines!
+    * Make a deliberate mistake ("I like doags").
+If it doesn't get a red underline, check your language settings.

 ## Delivery
 * Font is: